Casandra Montero: Early career

 Montero played for amateur football team Orizaba Real Tamuin.
 In 2017, she captained the team and scored 41 goals in the regional women's football tournament.
 She later joined the team's technical staff.

 Montero also played rugby in her youth.
 She was a member of Tepetlan Rugby Club in Córdoba.
 In 2015, she represented Mexico in the Women's Sevens Series in Dublin.

 Club career

 C.D.
 Veracruz

 In July 2019, Montero made her professional debut for Liga MX Femenil team C.D.
 Veracruz.

 Mazatlán F.C.

 In December 2019, Montero joined Monarcas Morelia.
 She stayed with the team following their relocation and rebrand as Mazatlán F.C.

 C.D.
 Guadalajara

 In June 2021, Montero signed with C.D.
 Guadalajara.

 International career

 In 2013, Montero was called up to the Mexico women's national under-20 football team.

-In April 2022, Montero scored on her debut for Mexico in a 11–0 win over Anguilla.
+In April 2022, Montero scored in her debut for Mexico in a 11–0 win over Anguilla.